Federal Wire Fraud

 The U.S. Government did not always have generalized prosecution powers.
 Actually, most criminal prosecution was originally intended to be handled under the police powers of the individual states.
 However, as is the case with most government initiatives, the federal Government’s authority in this area grew to an astounding level.
 This holds true for prosecutions under the wire fraud statute as well.

-It is this expansive jurisdictional rubric which has created one of the broadest categories of white collar prosecutions: Wire Fraud.
+It is this expansive jurisdictional rubric that has created one of the broadest categories of white collar prosecutions: Wire Fraud.

 Learn more: White Collar Criminal Defense